-This document focuses on the design of a wireless transceiver using an XPLA3 CoolRunner CPLD.
-The wireless transceiver is implemented using the CoolRunner[TM] XPLA3[TM] demo board from Insight Electronics.
+This document focuses on the design of a wireless transceiver using CoolRunnerTM CPLDs.
+The wireless transceiver is implemented using the CoolRunner demo board.
 The wireless transceiver is the perfect application of the low power capabilities of a CoolRunner CPLD.
 To obtain the VHDL code described below go to the section titled "VHDL Disclaimer and Download Instructions" on page 11.
+This design fits XCR3256XL CooRunner or XC2C256 CoolRunner-II CPLDs.